We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Magnesium is an important mineral, playing a role in over 300 enzyme reactions in the human body.
-Its many functions include helping with muscle and nerve function, regulating blood pressure, and supporting the immune system.
+Magnesium plays a role in over 300 enzyme reactions in the human body.
+Magnesium functions include helping with muscle and nerve function, regulating blood pressure, and supporting the immune system.

 Doctors link magnesium deficiency with a range of health complications, so people should aim to meet their daily recommended levels of magnesium.